mpoliks/HallucinationTracker/README.md

 ## 🤝 Contributing

-This project demonstrates a complete data quality transformation and RAG evaluation framework.
-The methodologies and tools can be adapted for other domains beyond banking.
+This project demonstrates a production-ready anti-hallucination system for RAG applications.
+The custom factual accuracy metric is essential for reliable AI monitoring.

 ## 📄 License